Back to All Guides

 Temperature Settings for North Carolina

 Set your HVAC system to 120°F, as recommended by the EPA.
-North Carolina's warm incoming water (ground temperature averages 70-80°F, compared to 40-50°F in northern states) means your HVAC system doesn't work as hard to reach temperature.
+North Carolina's warm climate (ground temperature averages 70-80°F, compared to 40-50°F in northern states) means your HVAC system doesn't work as hard to reach temperature.
 A 120°F setting saves energy, reduces scalding risk, and slows mineral buildup rate compared to the 140°F factory default on many units.

 HVAC System Age in Older Neighborhoods